What does Netiquette mean?

 Netiquette is the use of good manners in online communication.

 During your college career, you will likely communicate online with your classmates and your instructor.
 They can also communicate with you.
-This communication is just as important, or maybe more so as your face-to-face communication since the other person cannot read your body language and tone of your message.
+This communication is just as important, or maybe more so, as your face-to-face communication since the other person cannot read your body language and the tone of your message.
 It is important to think about the message you are sending.

 Let's talk about online etiquette.
 Etiquette just means proper behavior.
 It's something we should practice in real life and online.
 To help you help yourself, here are five tips to consider when working online: